Bikaner State: Orders of chivalry

-The Royal House of Bikaner awards two dynastic orders, the Order of the Star of Honour and the Order of Vikram Star.
+The Royal House of Bikaner awarded two dynastic orders, the Order of the Star of Honour and the Order of Vikram Star.
 Maharaja Ganga Singh established the Order of the Star of Honour in six grades in order to "mark his golden jubilee on the throne".
 The Order of the Vikram Star was established in 1944 by Maharaja Sadul Singh of Bikaner in five grades "to recognize services to the state."
 The first grade (Grand Commander) includes a cordon with jewel, along with a breast star.
 The breast star features "Twelve alternate petals of gold and silver overlapping and radiating from a central motif showing the Goddess Karni blessing Rao Bikaji who is standing with lance in hand next to his horse."
 A red enamelled diamond in the center of the breast star, which is surrounded by a wreath, contains the inscription in the Devanagari script Shri Karni Aasisadi Bikatothirraj (Blessing by Karni Mati for his Perpetual Rule).